 Reduce the Risk of Swimming Pool Accidents This Year

-With the weather beginning to heat up, many people will be opening up their swimming pools once again.
+With the weather beginning to heat up and summer on the way, many people will be opening up their swimming pools once again.
 If you plan on making waves this year and inviting others to join you, you could find that somebody at your home experiences an injury in your pool.
 These injuries can be stressful, long-lasting, and financially devastating for many people involved.

 Are you curious about swimming pool accidents?
 Understanding these accidents helps you make an informed decision about caring for and opening up your pool.